opnfv/functest/docs/functest.rst

  optional arguments:
   -h, --help   show this help message and exit
   -d, --debug  Debug mode
+  -f, --force  used to bypass check when cleaning functest environment

 Actions
  * start: will prepare the functional testing environment